idaholab/fenix/doc/content/getting_started/installation.md

 ```bash
 export OPENMC_CROSS_SECTIONS=~/projects/FENIX/cross_sections/cross_sections.xml
 ```

+!alert! warning
+This variable +must+ be set in your environment anytime you wish to run FENIX input files that utilize the OpenMC functionality!
+This can be done either using `export` on the command line, or placing this command within a shell config file (`.bashrc`, `.zshrc`, etc.).
+!alert-end!

 !alert! note
 The copies of MOOSE, TMAP8, and Cardinal provided with FENIX have been fully tested against the current